Pubs & Clubs

 Historic Interest

-The Folly in the name refers to the false story that this venue was built in the late 1890s in expectation that The Grand Central Railway terminus would be built close by; and that Mr. Crocker committed suicide when this did not happen.
+The Folly in the name refers to the false story that this venue was built in the late 1890s in expectation that The Great Central Railway terminus would be built close by; and that Mr. Crocker committed suicide when this did not happen.
 In fact he died a natural early death and this is just an example of "fake news".

 Information for this venue is provided by the West London Branch of CAMRA